 On August 16, 2023, in Joseph Piscitelli and Lara Zanzucchi v.
 Martinez Refining Company LLC, our subsidiary MRC was named as a defendant in a class action and representative action complaint which contains allegations of public and private nuisance, trespass, and negligence arising from MRC's operations.
 MRC filed its answer to the complaint on October 31, 2023.
 The initial Court hearing to discuss discovery issues was held on January 2, 2024.
 At the hearing, the Court raised the issue of mediation and directed the parties to meet and confer and agree to stipulate to a mediation deadline.
 On January 9, 2024, the parties filed a stipulation agreeing to consider private mediation by September 20, 2024.
 On January 17, 2024, the Court issued a scheduling order setting the class certification hearing for April 10, 2025.
-On April 4, 2024, the Court granted plaintiffs' motion for leave to file a First Amendment Complaint ("FAC") to add plaintiff Malan and dismiss plaintiff Zanzucchi, which plaintiffs filed on April 10, 2024.
+On April 4, 2024, the Court granted plaintiffs' motion for leave to file a First Amendment Complaint (the "Piscitelli FAC") to add plaintiff Malan and dismiss plaintiff Zanzucchi, which plaintiffs filed on April 10, 2024.
 On the same day, the Court granted plaintiffs' motion.
-MRC filed its answer to the FAC on April 23, 2024.
+MRC filed its answer to the Piscitelli FAC on April 23, 2024.
+On May 3, 2024, the Court denied MRC's motion to relate this case and the Cruz case (discussed below).
+On June 17, 2024, the Court granted plaintiffs' motion to dismiss plaintiff Piscitelli.
 The parties are currently engaged in discovery.
+The class certification hearing is currently scheduled for April 10, 2025.
 We presently believe the outcome will not have a material impact on our financial position, results of operations, or cash flows.